lite-xl/lite-xl.github.io/docs/developer-guide/child-processes.md

 | Parent process  | The parent process that owns the child.
 This usually refers to Lite XL.
 | Process         | Any process (including child and parent processes).
 | Stream          | An entity used to transfer data between child and parent processes.
 Think of it as a queue that can only be enqueued and dequeued.
-| Standard input  | The standard input of most processes.
-Colloquially known as stdin.
+| Standard input  | The standard input of most processes, also known as stdin.
-| Standard error  | The standard error of most processes.
-Colloquially known as stderr.
+| Standard error  | The standard error of most processes, also known as stderr.
-| Standard output | The standard output of most processes.
-Colloquially known as stdout.
+| Standard output | The standard output of most processes, also known as stdout.

 ## Using the Process API